brycewray/hugo-site/content/posts/2023/02/hugo-via-npm/index.md

 **Note**: This post also appears on [dev.to](https://dev.to/brycewray/hugo-via-npm-5c4b).
 {.box}

+<strong class="red">Important</strong>: Be sure to check the 2023-11-18 update at the end regarding a dependency issue with the Hugo Installer package described herein.
+{.box}

 During my years of using the [Hugo](https://gohugo.io) [static site generator](https://github.com/myles/awesome-static-generators) (SSG), I've occasionally seen mentions about how you could install, and even *run*, Hugo's [Go](https://go.dev)-based binary by using one or more JavaScript packages sourced via [npm](https://npmjs.com).
 Having long ago understood the [usual](https://gohugo.io/installation/), very **un**-npm-ish Hugo methods for installation --- much less the un-npm-ish nature of Hugo use in general --- I never bothered looking into these JS-based alternatives.
 Besides, I figured, how could they even work?
 And, if they did, in what use cases did they make more sense than  *normal* Hugo use?

 But, yesterday, I began to grasp a bigger picture.